dotnet/fsharp/README.md

 ### Even more nightly than the nightly

-Alternatively, if you _really_ want to live on the bleeding edge, you can set up a nightly feed for the Visual Studio preview releases, which use the latest commit in the preview branch of this repository.
+Alternatively, if you _really_ want to live on the bleeding edge, you can set up a nightly feed for the Visual Studio preview releases, which use the latest commit in the preview branch.
 To do so, follow the same instructions as the above blog post, but instead with these links:

 * Set your feed to the [preview feed](https://dotnet.myget.org/F/fsharp-preview/vsix)
 * Install manually from the [preview feed](https://dotnet.myget.org/feed/fsharp-preview/package/vsix/VisualFSharp)